SabreOSS/conf4j/USERS-GUIDE.md

 There are two flavors of the `ConfigurationFactory`: _static_ and _dynamic_ configuration factories.

-_Static configuration factory_ creates _static_/_frozen_ configuration instances which retrieves values from `ConfigurationValuesSource` only during the instance-creation phase.
+_Static configuration factory_ creates _static_/_frozen_ configuration instances which retrieves values from `ConfigurationSource` only during the instance-creation phase.
 The configuration values are then stored in the configuration instance and never change in the future.
 Access to _static_ configuration properties is very fast, it's just a getter invocation.

 _Static_ configuration classes implements the `java.io.Serializable` interface which allows a configuration instance to be serialized, as long as all configuration property types are also serializable.

-`Dynamic configuration factory` creates a _dynamic_ configuration instance which hits `ConfigurationValuesSource` every time the configuration property method is invoked.
-It is an ideal choice when values in _values source_ changes over time and a configuration should reflect those changes.
+`Dynamic configuration factory` creates a _dynamic_ configuration instance which hits `ConfigurationSource` every time the configuration property method is invoked.
+It is an ideal choice when values in _configuration source_ changes over time and a configuration should reflect those changes.
 Bear in mind there is an overhead associated with a configuration property access.
 It requires getting configuration value from the source and converting it the proper type.